 To me, no event can be a true success without good food.
 While not all events will be able to facilitate food, I highly suggest working it wherever you can.
 This is especially true if your farm produces food products.
 Feature those foods in snacks, or a full meal depending on the event.

 When we hosted our Wine, Cheese and Baby Goats evening on our farm, I made sure all of the foods I offered featured as many of our farm products as I could.
 I used our eggs and plain chevre for Herbed Goat Cheese Deviled Eggs.
-I used our sweetened chevre to stuff strawberries.
+Our sweetened chevre to stuff strawberries.
 I filled mini fillo shells with various goat cheese creations.
 Everything looked great, tasted awesome, and showcased how versatile our cheese was.
 For our next event, I hope to create recipe cards guests can take with them for everything they get to sample at the event.

 Make an Impression